- 1 Top 7 Best HDMI Adapters Compared

 We found the build quality to be sufficient, but not as sturdy as some other items on this list, though the triple-shielded copper wire connector was nice.
 The warranty lasts for a year, though the company says they offer a lifetime of customer service.
 That’s what we like to hear when shopping for the best tv accessories.

 WHY WE LIKE IT: The RayCue USB to HDMI Adapter is a high quality USB 3.0 adapter that quickly streams video, with resolutions up to 1920 x 1080 @ 60 Hz, to Windows computers.
 We were impressed with the high-bandwidth (5Gbps) Super Speed USB 3.0 interface, making it an absolute perfect fit for Windows users, particularly those with dual monitor setups.

 The RayCue USB to HDMI Adapter is truly optimized for Windows computers, making full use of any available USB 3.0 port to deliver stunning, and fast, HD video, up to 1080p.
+It leverages a super speed USB 3.0 interface that offers flawless HD video transmission.
 While this unit does not support 4K, the speed in which it operates makes it fantastic for those of you looking to invest in a dual monitor setup.
 It does require a driver for setup, but we found that it installed effortlessly, offering near plug-and-play functionality.